stoianov/CN2019/digitnn/README.md

-- Learning digit recognition with a MLP and online analysis
+- Learning handwritten digit recognition with the MLP network and analysis

   ***digitnn***.m

-  ​	specified params and trains a MLP network to recognize the images, using the back prop algorithm.
+  ​	specifies params and trains a MLP network to recognize the images, using the back prop algorithm.

   ​    Learning is divided in sessions (e.g., n=10 sessions).

-  ​    Each session draws training data; trains the network on it, and analyzes the response on a new set of data that in turn becomes new training set.
+  ​    Each session draws a subset of training data; trains the network on it, and analyzes the response on a new subset that in turn becomes training data for the next training session.

   *digitnn_analysis.m*

-  ​	function that analyzes the response (overall error, confusion matrix ecc)
+  ​	A function that analyzes the overall response (overall error, confusion matrix ecc)